braindef/word-stats/readme.txt

 Or follow me on Twitter: [https://twitter.com/FranOntanaya](https://twitter.com/FranOntanaya)

 == Changelog ==
+= 4.4.2 =
+* Fix: 'Undefined index' notices in debug mode due to using $_GET variables before checking if they were set.
+* Fix: 'Undefined variable' notice due to word_stats_report_styles action being loaded when the worker was still busy collecting stats and add_submenu_page was disabled, therefore $page not being defined for the action.

 = 4.4.1 =
 * Fix: Forcing a recount of all posts to clear bad stats.